 Section 4.9 applies to all new development, and redevelopment, whether developed under existing zoning, or as a transect zone including existing PUDs and properties within a Special District.
 It is the intent of this section to create a safe, convenient, and efficient network for all users, mitigate transportation impacts, and minimize conflicts with all users and activity.
-For the purpose of the WBD, a thoroughfare is any right-of-way, as defined in Article 32 LDC, and is not tied to a specific functional classification.
+For the purpose of the William Burgess District (WBD), a thoroughfare is any right-of-way, as defined in Article 32 LDC, and is not tied to a specific functional classification.
 Thoroughfare types are found in Section 4.9.7.

-As new development and redevelopment occurs, the developer shall make improvements to thoroughfare abutting the project, and accessed by the project, to bring them into conformance with the standards herein and the Nassau County Roadway and Drainage Standards.
+As new development and redevelopment occurs, the developer/owner/applicant shall make improvements to thoroughfare abutting the project, and accessed by the project, to bring the thoroughfare into conformance with the standards and cross-sections herein and the Nassau County Roadway and Drainage Standards.